goleador/CSC317/assignments/3/READEME.md

 1. **Git Workflow**: Use branches, pull requests, and code reviews
 2. **Communication**: Document group meetings and decisions
-3. **Code Review**: All code must be reviewed by at least one other member
+3. **Code Review**: Everyone in the group is resonsible for the entire code
 4. **Documentation**: Maintain clear documentation throughout development
-5. **Equal Participation**: Ensure meaningful contribution from all members
+5. **Equal Participation**: Ensure meaningful contribution from all members (if there's an issue inform the proffessor early on).

 ### File Structure Requirements